spoddutur/spark-notes/spark-as-cloud-based-sql-engine-via-thrift-server.md

 starting org.apache.spark.sql.hive.thriftserver.HiveThriftServer2, logging to /Users/surthi/Downloads/spark-2.1.1-bin-hadoop2.7/logs/spark-surthi-org.apache.spark.sql.hive.thriftserver.HiveThriftServer2-1-P-Sruthi.local.out
 ```

-2. If you are interested in learning more details about other SQL-on-Hadoop frameworks like Hive, Cloudier Impala, Presto etc.. [this](https://blog.matthewrathbone.com/2014/06/08/sql-engines-for-hadoop.html) is a good link to refer to.
+2. If you are interested in learning more details about other SQL-on-Hadoop frameworks like Hive, Impala, Presto etc.. [this](https://blog.matthewrathbone.com/2014/06/08/sql-engines-for-hadoop.html) is a good link to refer to.